 A Look at the Numbers

-We’ll start with our variable: X. X = the amount of data policy combinations that are possible across the intersection of users and policies that need to be enforced.
-Immuta takes the complexity out of understanding these policy combinations by making it easy to manage through our policy authoring and rules engine.
+We’ll start with our variable: X. X = the amount of possible data policy combinations across the intersection of users and policies that need to be enforced.
+Immuta makes these policy combinations easy to manage and understand with a built-in policy authoring and rules engine.
 Once you have an estimate of X, you can work backwards to your actual infrastructure savings.

-E = EMR instance costs
+- E = EMR instance costs

-S = S3 Storage costs
+- S = S3 Storage costs

-The formula: (E+S) – ((E+S) / X)
+- The formula: (E+S) – ((E+S) / X)